-If you don't see any Kubernetes resources in your dashboard, then check the following:
+If you don't see any Kubernetes resources in your Stackdriver Kubernetes Engine Monitoring dashboard, then check the following:

-Is the correct GCP project selected at the top of the page?
-If not, use the drop-down menu at the top of the page to select a project.
+Is the correct Google Cloud project selected at the top of the page?
+If not, use the drop-down list in the menu bar to select a project.
 You must select the project whose data you want to see.

 Does your project have any activity?
 If you just created your cluster, wait a few minutes for it to populate with data.
 See Installing Stackdriver support for details.

 Is the time range too narrow?
 You can use the Time menu in the dashboard toolbar to select other time ranges or define a Custom range.

 Do you have the proper permissions to view the dashboard?
-If you see either of the following permission-denied error messages when viewing a service's deployment details or a GCP project's metrics, you need to update your Cloud Identity and Access Management role to include roles/monitoring.viewer or roles/viewer:
+If you see either of the following permission-denied error messages when viewing a service's deployment details or a Google Cloud project's metrics, you need to update your Cloud Identity and Access Management role to include roles/monitoring.viewer or roles/viewer:

 You do not have sufficient permissions to view this page